mantidproject/documents/Design/y_e_data_storage_modes.md

 ## Count and frequency data

-- Get rid of the concept *distribution data*.
-- All data in `MatrixWorkspace` and `Histogram` is stores as `Counts`.
--

 ### Status

 - Data in `Workspace2D` be represent counts or frequencies.
 - Conversions between the two are done with the algorithms `ConvertToDistribution` and `ConvertFromDistribution`, or the helper function `WorkspaceHelpers::makeDistribution()`.
-- `MatrixWorkspace::isDistribution()` can be used for checking the state, and `MatrixWorkspace::setDistribution()` for setting the corresponding flag (note that this does not actually transform the data!).
+- `MatrixWorkspace::isDistribution()` can be used for checking the state, and `MatrixWorkspace::setDistribution()` for setting the corresponding flag (note that this does not actually transform the data).
 - There is a validator that verifies the state of a workspace, `RawCountValidator`, however it is used by relatively few algorithms.
 - A considerable number of algorithms use `MatrixWorkspace::isDistribution()` to adapt their behavior, in most cases this adaption is a simple conversion to the desired data storage type.
-- For a large number of algorithms there are no checks, and it is not documented whether or not the work only with counts, only with frequencies, or both.
+- For a large number of algorithms there are no checks, and it is not documented whether or not they work only with counts, only with frequencies, or both.
 - The `MatrixWorkspace::isDistribution()` flag is just a flag on the workspace.
-  I could in principly lie, and there is currently no guarantee that all histograms in a workspace have the same state.
+  It could in principle lie, and there is currently no guarantee that all histograms in a workspace have the same state.

 ### Discussion

 Parts of the problem under discussion is related to the fact that `Histogram` provides direct access to the underlying data.
 This is currently required for three reasons:

+- In-place modifications.
+Using the new interface, `Histogram::counts()` followed by `Histogram::setCounts()`, this is not possible, since we return a COW object by value, so modification will trigger a copy, making in-place modifications of workspaces inefficient.
 - Some client code does not care if it works with `Counts` or `Frequencies`, so we cannot force it to use either of those.
-- In-place modifications.
-Using the new interface this is not possible, since we return a COW object by value, so modification will trigger a copy, making in-place modifications of workspaces inefficient.
+  Examples include `ExtractSpectra` or other algorithms that simply chop off bits at the ends of the histogram and also `ConvertUnits` does not care in many cases.
-- The issues discussed in this document, i.e., we have places where data is converted between various storage modes, so for now client code cannot always rely on `counts()` and `frequencies()` to return what they need.
+- We currently have places where data is converted between various storage modes, so for now client code cannot always rely on `counts()` and `frequencies()` to return what they need.

-We will solve the last point and at least parts of the first point if we come to a good solution for what is being discussed here.
+We will solve the last point and at least parts of the second point if we come to a good solution for what is being discussed here.

-Examples for the first bullet are `ExtractSpectra` or other algorithms that simply chop off bits at the ends of the histogram.
-Also `ConvertUnits` does not care in many cases.
+Removing direct access to the underlying data, or rather removing direct type-agnostic access such as `Histogram::y()`, would ultimately solve this problem.
+This would be an absolutely massive effort and would also require an improved workspace hierarchy.
+Realistically, in my opinion, we can do that only by moving a lot of functionality into the `HistogramData` scope (or a new module for `Histogram` operations).
+Basically most algorithms perform a per-histogram operation.
+These operations could be extracted from the algorithm code and moved into a histogram module.
+The algorithms themselves would then only perform operations with histograms, not with the X, Y, and E data:
+1. Most algorithms should operate at the Histogram level.
+2. Code relating to the internal manipulation of histograms should be migrated into the `HistogramData` scope
+3. Access to aspects of the Histograms should be increasingly qualified. `X`, `Y`, `E` are internal.
+4. We should aim to make these improvements as part of a longer programme of work.

+This is again a massive effort, but it can easily done step by step over a longer period.
+That way we will eventually get to the point where the direct access interface is used little.

+As an intermediate step that solves parts of our problems and paves the way for changes suggested in the previous paragraph, we must remove the ambiguity of what `Y` represents, counts or frequencies.
+In contrast to the discussion regarding `E`, there are additional difficulties:
+1. The difference between counts and frequencies is exposed on the API level, workspaces can be *histogram-data* or *distribution-data*.
+2. If the histogram stores *point-data*, i.e., not bin edges, the conversion from frequencies to counts is not reversible without a loss in precision.
+  To compute frequencies from counts, we need the bin widths, which in turn are not uniquely determined by points, since there is one degree of freedom too many.

 If we permit storing either counts or frequencies...